bpmn-io/bpmn.io/src/pages/toolkit/bpmn-js/walkthrough/walkthrough.md

 The library is built in a way that it can be both a viewer and web modeler.
 Use the [viewer](https://github.com/bpmn-io/bpmn-js-examples/tree/master/url-viewer) to embed BPMN 2.0 into your applications and [enrich it with your data](https://github.com/bpmn-io/bpmn-js-examples/tree/master/overlays).
 Use the [modeler](https://github.com/bpmn-io/bpmn-js-examples/tree/master/modeler) to create BPMN 2.0 diagrams inside your application.

-This walkthrough will give you an introduction how to use the library and some insights into its internals, i.e. the components that contribute to its highly modular and extensible structure.
+This walkthrough will give you an introduction on how to use the library as well as some insights into its internals, i.e. the components that contribute to its highly modular and extensible structure.

 <div class="h2 page-header">